Information on ARB prescribed examinations

 Changes due to the pandemic

 In line with Government guidance, our staff team is working remotely and observing social distancing advice.
 For everyone’s safety we have had to cancel examinations due to take place in the near future.
 We are sorry for those impacted by this change.
 We are reaching out to these candidates directly to explain the situation and the options available to them.

 We are exploring alternative options for those wishing to sit the exam, which must be both safe and ensure regulatory requirements are met.

-We are testing a remote version of the examination for those who were booked to sit an exam that was subsequently cancelled.
-We are accepting electronic applications for future examinations, and applicants will be offered revised examination dates (to be confirmed) on a first-come, first-serve basis when we are able to resume delivery.
+We are only accepting electronic applications for these examinations.
 You can find out more about submitting an application here.
 Please note: we are working remotely so we ask that you do not post hard copy documents to us at this time.
-Please email documents to us at firstname.lastname@example.org.
+Please email documents to us at email@example.com.

 If you have a question not covered by this information, you can also contact us at firstname.lastname@example.org using the subject line Coronavirus – Examination Advice.